-Matthias Aberle studied directing in Paris and video design in Berlin.
-He has worked as an editor for television, radio, and print.
+MATTHIAS ABERLE / Director, Author, Producer / Germany Matthias Aberle studied directing in Paris and filming in Berlin.
+As director he has worked for film, television, radio, and print.
 His written works have been published in newspapers, magazines, and by Diogenes publishing house.
 He has staged theatrical works at spectacular locations including the aquarium at the Berlin Zoo (Waiting for Godot), the Berlin Cathedral (The inaugural speech of the American female Pope), and Rheinsberg Castle (A Midsummer Night’s Dream).
 His work in theater, incorporates music videos and film.
-He has worked with many internationally recognized artists.
-He is the director, author, and producer of numerous films, screenplays, and plays.
+Matthias Aberle is the director, author, and producer of numerous films, screenplays, and plays.

-Guillermo Cistari is an Argentine filmmaker born in Buenos Aires.
-He studied Film Directing at Universidad del Cine and continued improving his knowledge with Continuing Education programs; including “Art of Directing” in New York University and “Directing: Mastering of Camera Techniques” in School of Visual Arts.
+GUILLERMO CISTARI / Filmmaker, Production Manager / Argentina Guillermo Cistari studied film directing at Universidad del Cine and continued improving his knowledge with Continuing Education programs; including “Art of Directing” in New York University and “Directing: Mastering of Camera Techniques” in School of Visual Arts.
 In addition, he dedicated many years to study Scriptwriting, which allowed him to combine a strong cinematographic vision with a deep knowledge in storytelling.
 During his career Guillermo wrote, directed, produced, shot and edited several contents including fictions, documentaries, commercials, music videos and music sessions.
-In turn, he developed a deep interest on the creation of interdisciplinary projects, winning a scholarship program for emerging artists granted by the Ministry of Culture of Argentina.